tony831993/flycsv/README.md

 ## Development server

+    Database:
+        MySQL run/import in your local mysql database the .sql files mentioned(“./flycsv_employee.sql”  and “./flycsv_user.sql”).
+        (This will create the necessary table, with `username: admin password: admin`)

     Backend Application: Run in `http://localhost:8000/`
         - Navigate to ./flycsvBackend folder
         - Run `symfony server:start` for running symfony application.